 Probably my favourite way to use it is to enjoy a leftover meatloaf sandwich.
 Other than that, leftover meatloaf can be crumbled up and used in your favourite pasta sauce to serve with pasta, in tacos, nachos, wraps, sliders, for breakfast with a fried egg, toast and hash browns, or simply reheat and enjoy as is.
 What’s your favourite way to enjoy leftover meatloaf?

-Properly store leftover meatloaf in an airtight container in the refrigerator and use within 2 to 4 days, reheating when ready to enjoy.
+Properly store leftover meatloaf in an airtight container in the refrigerator and use within 3 to 4 days.
+Reheat before serving.

 What to Serve With Meatloaf